PROFILE

 relations.

-- Both sides agreed to work together for
+- The two sides agreed to work together

-- Both sides agreed to work together to
+- The two sides agreed to work together to

 strengthen the international nuclear